oz123/oz123.github.com/content/writings/2013/2013-12-09-Dell-and-Linux.markdown

 public: yes
 chronological : yes
 kind: writing
-summary: |
-summary: advertising platform
+summary: How serious Dell is about Linux?
+I think it is not that serious, and it is using Ubuntu fans as free advertising platformadvertising platform
 ---

  You want to know why?
 Here is why: